wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 :ref:`postgresql_localization_errors`.

-xivo-upgrade
+wazo-upgrade
 ------------

-If xivo-upgrade fails or aborts in mid-process, the system might end up in a faulty condition.
+If wazo-upgrade fails or aborts in mid-process, the system might end up in a faulty condition.
 If in doubt, run the following command to check the current state of xivo's firewall rules::

    iptables -nvL